robmcmullen/omnivore/README.rst

         list (t,ls,dir,catalog)
                             List files on the disk image.
 This is the default if no command is specified
+        crc                 List files on the disk image and the CRC32 value in format suitable for parsing
-        extract (x)         Copy files from the disk image to the local filesystem add (a)             Add files to the disk image assemble (s,asm)    Create a new binary file in the disk image delete (rm,del)     Delete files from the disk image vtoc (v)            Show a formatted display of sectors free in the disk
+        extract (x)         Copy files from the disk image to the local filesystem add (a)             Add files to the disk image create (c)          Create a new disk image assemble (s,asm)    Create a new binary file in the disk image delete (rm,del)     Delete files from the disk image vtoc (v)            Show a formatted display of sectors free in the disk